 What was earlier achievable in Gamma Knife Radiosurgery systems is now equally feasible in LINAC-based systems.

 The introduction of Radiosurgery was primarily for intracranial diseases as the movement of the target within the skull is usually not possible.
 But with the advent of respiratory gating and 4D scans, we can now track the target movements in the extracranial sites.
 Hence, it’s feasible for us to treat even the extracranial sites.

 Traditionally, there were invasive frames which were used to deliver a high precision Radiosurgery treatment.
 Whereas now, the online verification images (imaging just before delivering treatment) and faster treatment have made it possible to achieve millimetre accuracy with non-invasive frames too.
 This has also helped us treat slightly larger tumors with 2-5 sessions due to the repeated applicability of non-invasive frames.

 - A high dose delivered gives an ablative effect

 - OPD basis treatment: no specific post-treatment care

 Can it be used for the treatment of diseases other than cancers?

-- It can be surprising for many to know that Radiosurgery is an option in many diseases where we affect the functionality of cells like Trigeminal Neuralgia, Mesial Temporal lobe epilepsy, Obsessive Compulsive disorder, Parkinson’s disease.
+- It can be surprising for many to know that Radiosurgery is an option in many diseases where we affect the functionality of cells like Trigeminal Neuralgia, Mesial Temporal lobe epilepsy, Obsessive Compulsive Disorder, and Parkinson’s disease.

-The Radiosurgical option has to be carefully given as it’s not a replacement to surgery.
-But, many patients do get benefitted when the radiosurgery is used at justified instances.
+The Radiosurgical option has to be carefully given as it’s not a replacement for surgery.
+But, many patients do get benefitted when radiosurgery is used in justified instances.
 Hence, it would be of profound significance to know this option when your near/dear ones are suffering from benign or malignant tumors.
 This efficient, simple, comfortable, OPD based treatment should be explored appropriately.